What are biofuels?

 5. Biobutanol:

-Biobutanol is a type of advanced biofuel obtained through the fermentation of organic materials, such as energy crops, agricultural waste, or even forest waste.
+Biobutanol is a type of biofuel obtained through the fermentation of organic materials, such as energy crops, agricultural waste, or even forest waste.
 Unlike bioethanol, biobutanol is a longer-chain alcohol, which gives it unique properties and advantages compared to other biofuels.
 It can be stored and transported more easily due to its higher energy density.

 6. Biomethane: